 Tejas Athni is an undergraduate student at Stanford University pursuing a degree in Neurobiology.
-He is a passionate and dedicated student researcher, CPR educator, speaker, and mentor, and enjoys sharing his ideas through public outreach programs.
+Originally from Macon, Georgia, he is a passionate and dedicated student researcher, CPR educator, and speaker, and enjoys sharing his ideas through public outreach programs.

 Through his research, Tejas has won numerous national and international awards, most notably the American Academy of Neurology (AAN) Neuroscience Research Prize, and has been named a finalist for the 2017 Intel International Science & Engineering Fair, the 2017 iSWEEEP International Science Fair, the 2017 International BioGENEius Challenge, and the 2017 National Junior Science & Humanities Symposium.